Posted by Amou "Joe" Seto on 9/8/2020 to

 Sway Bar Linkage - The Unsung Hero!
 This is one of the most overlooked suspension upgrade items.

 For cars equipped with anti-roll bars, replacing the factory end link is required to get the correct functionality back once lowered.
 When the vehicle height is changed from factory specification, the end link's position will change, causing the sway bar's angle to change along with it.
 By having the angle changed, the spring effect which allows the anti-roll bar to work has its effectiveness reduced.
 An anti-roll bar is considered as another "spring" to your suspension; if not correctly positioned, the bar can add to suspension pre-load, which distorts the normal suspension spring effectiveness and spring rating.
-In most cases, you really want to have you sway-bar to have no or little tension when driving normally, which can be achieved by correcting the angle.
-Adjustable sway bar end links allow you to lengthen or shorten the link's length in accordance to your vehicle's ride height so the sway bar angle can be corrected.
-For ease of adjustment, it is recommended to install your suspension (coilovers/lowering springs) and adjustable end links at the same time.
+In most cases, you really want to have your sway bar to have no or little tension when driving normally, which can be achieved by correcting the angle.
+Adjustable sway bar end links allow you to lengthen or shorten the link's length in accordance with your vehicle's ride height so the sway bar angle can be corrected.
+For ease of adjustment, it is recommended to install your suspension (coilovers / lowering springs) and adjustable end links at the same time.

 Adjustable end links are available from AutoExe and Legsport for select vehicles.
 The LegSport challenge damper coilover kit for the FR-S/BR-Z includes a set of adjustable end links for the front axle only.